department-of-veterans-affairs/va.gov-team/products/find-va-forms-redesign/find-va-form-use-cases.md

 ## Find VA Forms - Search Landing Page Use Cases
 ### Use Case A
-#### Search for existing form
+#### Search for valid form with no detail page or Online Tool equivalent

 * **Description:**
-  - When a user searches for a valid VA form (one that is in the VA forms database and a form detail detail page)
+  - When a user searches for a valid VA form (one that is in the VA forms database) that does not have a detail page.

 * **Link to designs:**
   - PDF prototype: https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/find-va-forms-redesign/design/VA-Form-search-landing-results.pdf